oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 TOSCA language.
 In this specification, we refer to those designs as **service templates** and we use the term **resolver** to refer to the management component that *instantiates* service representations based on *service templates*.
-TOSCA *service templates* define graphs which allows the *service representations* to be created as graphs as well.
+TOSCA *service templates* define service elements and their relationships which results in the *service representations* to be created as graphs.
 Service templates consist of **node templates** from which node representations are created, and **relationship templates** from which relationship representations are created.
 Note that whereas TOSCA does not standardize representations, it does standardize grammar for